Graace-Jiang/RLGJ/StatusReport.md

 ## Challenges and Solutions

-As the lead for statistical analysis, Richard implemented the first rounds of regression testing using the cleaned dataset (also with artifact testing scripts).
-Our goal was to validate the hypothesis that industry profitability correlates with payout ratios.
-However, the primary challenge encountered during the analysis phase involved the lack of predictive effectiveness in our cross-industry model.
-While our technical pipeline for merging the datasets is successful, our initial regression analysis across industries yielded very poor results.
-Despite aggregating the data to the industry level to find broader trends, the R-squared values remained exceptionally low ($R^2 < 0.10$).
-This indicates that Industry Net Margin alone is an insufficient predictor for the payout ratios of S&P 500 companies.
-This lack of predictive power suggests that our current variables do not capture the complexity of corporate dividend decisions.
+As the statistical analysis lead, I implemented the first rounds of regression testing on the cleaned data set (also with artifact testing scripts) (found here).
+Our goal was to validate the hypothesis that industries that are more profitable on net margin are likely to have lower payout ratios.

+Our main challenge we faced during the analysis phase was the lack of predictive effectiveness in a cross-industry model.
+While our technical pipeline for merging the data sets is a success (we were able to join the data sets), our initial regression analysis across industries was very poor.
+Despite aggregating the data at the industry level in order to find trends, the R-squared values remained exceptionally low ($R^2 < 0.10$).
+This means that Industry Net Margin on its own is not predictive of the payout ratios of S&P 500 companies.
+This lack of predictive power indicates that our current set of variables are not capable of representing the complexity of what drives a company to dividend.

 ---

 ## Gaps and Request for Guidance

-In accordance with the "Gaps" requirement of our project plan, we are seeking instructor feedback on our analytical direction:
+In accordance with the “Gaps” portion of our project plan, I am seeking feedback from our instructor/TAs of the direction we are taking analytically.

 #### Question for Instructors/TAs:

 Should we complete our current model and document the finding that no significant relationship exists between these specific variables, or should we seek to identify and add additional factors (such as Free Cash Flow or Market Capitalization) to our model to see if we can better learn and predict the relationship?
-We are prepared to enrich our dataset further if a "no relationship" finding is considered insufficient for the final project submission.
+We are okay with enriching our data set more if a "no relationship" finding would be considered insufficient for the final project submission.

 ---